 We continued underground through the underground passageway and ended up at the waterfall at a different part of the park.
 We explored the Quinta da Regaleira castle and the surrounding gardens.

 Monserrate Palace Sintra

 Once at the Quinta da Regaleira, it is really easy to continue towards the Monserrate Palace.
 This pink candy coloured palace once was a private property.
 It served as the summer residence of Francis Cook who rebuilt the palace and the gardens.

 Now you can visit the palace and the gardens and I absolutely fell in love with the place.
 The palace is an ode to light and intricate details.
 The light flooding in from the pink dome or the arched windows on either side of the palace is amazing.
 The hall way that connects the palace is a testament to Moorish architecture and Romanticism.

 The palace is situated on a hill top and the surrounding gardens are amazing.
 Visit the rose garden when the roses are in bloom or measure the gigantic cacti at the Mexican garden.
 The fern valley was slowly awakening when we visited it.

 As always, we were on a whirlwind tour of Portugal.
 I allocated 2 days for Sintra but in hindsight, I wish I’ve given Sintra more time.
 There is so much more to see and do in Sintra, I think I need to go back and explore more.
 Take my advice and spend as much time as you can in Sintra.
 Here is a list of other remarkable sites to see in Sintra.

-- The National Palace and Gardens of Queluz: it seems a mixture between the Versailles gardens and the Hof Schönbrunn in Vienna and the Monserrate palace.
-The Quelez gardens and palace are from the 18th and 19th century and showcase the important link between gardens and estate.
+- The National Palace and Gardens of Queluz: it seems a mixture between the Versailles gardens and the Hof Schönbrunn in Vienna and the Monserrate Palace.
+The Queluz gardens and palace are from the 18th and 19th centuries and showcase the important link between gardens and estate.